projectshift/shift-media/README.md

 ### Create a public bucket

 Go to AWS S3 console and create a new bucket that we'll use to store our media files.
-The bucket will need to be made public since we are to serve static files from S3 directly, so go bucket properties, select permissions section and apply following policy:
+The bucket will need to be made public since we are to serve static files from S3 directly, so go to bucket properties, select permissions section and apply following policy:

 ```
 {